 Ivanhoe's significance to the corridor extends beyond its production volumes.
 Robert Friedland's advocacy for the corridor as an export route has been instrumental in attracting DFI attention and investment.
 The company's willingness to commit to corridor logistics before infrastructure rehabilitation was complete demonstrated confidence that helped de-risk the corridor for other investors.
 Kamoa-Kakula's copper volumes provide the anchor cargo that justifies railway rehabilitation economics.

-The company's expansion trajectory — Phase 3 targeting 600,000+ tonnes of annual copper, making Kamoa-Kakula among the world's largest copper mines — means that Ivanhoe's operational decisions will increasingly shape corridor-wide outcomes.
+The company's expansion trajectory — with Kamoa-Kakula targeting more than 500,000 tonnes of annual copper from 2028 under the latest mine plan — means that Ivanhoe's operational decisions will increasingly shape corridor-wide outcomes.
 Infrastructure capacity, community impact, environmental footprint, and logistics demand will all scale with production.
 Our monitoring capacity must scale accordingly, ensuring that the corridor's largest producer faces proportionate accountability.

 Production Scaling and Community Impact